trawick/edurepo/STATUS.md

 Three worst issues for deployers
 ================================

-1. Angular and Bootstrap are now loaded from CDN; zap from instructions/deployment scripts.
-2. The Ansible inventory should be used to fill in template versions of the several required configuration files.
-3. The Ansible deployment script should handle more of the setup steps, possibly with a small script that is run from the initial Ubuntu login.
+1. The Ansible deployment script should handle more of the setup steps, possibly with a small script that is run from the initial Ubuntu login.
-4. Run pretend_teacher.sh immediately (instead of waiting for cron job) so that the demo works immediately.
+2. Run pretend_teacher.sh immediately (instead of waiting for cron job) so that the demo works immediately.
-5. bash as default shell for `edurepo` user id
+3. bash as default shell for `edurepo` user id

 Possible themes for upcoming stages
 ===================================